akitacoinorg/akitacoin/FAQ.md

 📊

-How many Akitacoin tokens have been issued in total?
 The current volume of Akitacoin is 357 trillion.
 At the same time, everyone can become a little detective and with the help of such online platforms in a few clicks get information about previously completed transactions with a specific address, its current balance, amounts passed through it or lists of addresses for incoming (input) and outgoing (output) operations.<br><a href="https://bscscan.com/token/0x13500ff3d46cb8c6d07ba50f86b11fc8a74cfd0e">BscScan.</a>